TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/init.rst

 dictionary after its initialization.
-It is possible to insert objects created in one sub-interpreter into a namespace of another sub-interpreter; this should be done with great care to avoid sharing user-defined functions, methods, instances or classes between sub-interpreters, since import operations executed by such objects may affect the wrong (sub-)interpreter's dictionary of loaded modules.
+It is possible to insert objects created in one sub-interpreter into a namespace of another sub-interpreter; this should be done with great care to avoid sharing user-defined functions, methods, instances or classes between sub-interpreters, since agiza operations executed by such objects may affect the wrong (sub-)interpreter's dictionary of loaded modules.